namtvit07/pushpop/README.md

 #### Ways to use Pushpop

-**Report Delivery**
+**Regular reports**

-+ Send a metrics report to your inbox every day at noon
++ Send a sales report to your inbox every day at noon
++ Send analytics reports to your customers every week

+**Alerts**

++ Send an SMS if the performance of your signup funnel dramatically changes
 + Send an email when your site has been busier than usual in the last hour
-+ Provide regular analytics reports to your customers

-**Alerting**

-+ Send an SMS immediately if your site is slow or unavailable
-+ Send an SMS if the performance of your signup funnel has dramatically changed
-+ Send an SMS to your sales team if a big company signs up

 #### An example Pushpop job

-Here's a simple Pushpop job that uses [Twilio](https://twilio.com/) to text the number of daily pageviews to a phone number every night at midnight:
+Here's a simple Pushpop job that uses [Twilio](https://twilio.com/) to send an SMS containing the number of daily pageviews each night at midnight:

 ``` ruby
 require 'pushpop'